 How Much Does a Family Nurse Practitioner Make?

 Becoming a family nurse practitioner (FNP) is a great way to boost your earning potential as a nurse.
-Across various specialties, nurse practitioners earned an average annual salary of $107,030 per year ($52.90 per hour) in the US in 2018, according to the Bureau of Labor Statistics (BLS).
+Across various specialties, nurse practitioners earned an average salary of $110,030 per year ($52.90 per hour) in the US in 2018, according to the Bureau of Labor Statistics (BLS).

 If you’re interested in advancing your nursing career and expanding your scope of practice, then becoming an NP might be a good track for you.